stevenlin510/CV_assignment_readminds/README.md

 ## Installation

-Ensure that the `python` environment is installed.
+Ensure that the `python>=3.9` environment is installed.
 Install the required packages using the following command:

 ```bash
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121